The Defender Wireless has been discontinued. You can check out the newPro Scout here.

-The ONLY way to set up this camera is through Browning, do not contact AT&T to set up this camera.
+The ONLY way to set up this game trail camera is through Browning, do not contact AT&T to set up this camera.
 You CAN'T use an existing sim card you already have.
 Please follow the instructions that come with the camera or our own instructions below.

 If you follow these instructions step-by-step, you won't have problems setting this camera up.
 This cellular set up is similar to some of the other cellular cameras on the market.
 It is neither the hardest to set up nor the easiest. we prefer cameras that can be activated just from the app on your smartphone, but overall, Browning cellular set up shouldn't take longer than 15 minutes.

 Step 1: Simply set up a user name and password, contact information and select the desired plan package to begin.

 Step 2: On the Services and Equipment page you will need to enter the ICCID and IMEI numbers from your camera in the ACTIVATE NEW SUBSCRIPTION fields.
 The ICCID and IMEI numbers are on a label inside of the control panel door of your camera (just to the left of the internal viewer, on the side of the camera body).